Adam Murray: AFC Fylde

 On 14 November 2022, Murray was appointed manager of National League North club AFC Fylde on a contract until June 2025.
 He oversaw an upturn in form that led to him being awarded the league's Manager of the Month award for January 2023 having won four out of his six games in an unbeaten month.
+Fylde went on to secure promotion into the National League as champions of the National League North at the end of the 2022–23 season, describing it as "another small step on my journey".
+He was sacked on 8 October 2023, with Fylde bottom of the National League.

+Cheltenham Town

+On 20 October 2023, Murray joined League One club Cheltenham Town as assistant to newly-appointed manager Darrell Clarke.

+Eastbourne Borough

+On 4 January 2024, Murray accepted an offer to join Eastbourne Borough as manager, with the club sitting in 21st in the National League South table following the sacking of previous manager Mark Beard.
+Borough finished the 2023–24 season two places and six points above the relegation zone.
+He left the club at the end of the 2024–25 season to spend more time with his family in Derby after having led the club to a third-place finish, one point short of the league title.

+Kidderminster Harriers

+On 20 May 2025, Murray was appointed as manager of National League North club Kidderminster Harriers.

 Management style

-Murray describes himself as a manager with an eye for detail with the aim of getting the most from the resources available to him by working on 'marginal gains' to get the extra one percent advantage to improve his players and teams performances.
-At Mansfield Murray developed a passing game adopted from the Dutch total football model but tailored to lower league players.
-Murray is known to be an advocate of sports science, sports analysis, strength and conditioning, and sports psychology within football in order to achieve maximum gains on the field.
+Murray describes himself as a manager with an eye for detail to get the most from the resources available by working on 'marginal gains' to get the extra one per cent advantage to improve his player's and teams' performances.
+At Mansfield, Murray developed a passing game adopted from the Dutch total football model but tailored to lower league players.
+Murray is known to be an advocate of sports science, sports analysis, strength and conditioning, and sports psychology within football to achieve maximum gains on the field.
 Murray has often spoken about the importance of building the right infrastructure for his teams including the importance of a strong academy system for young players to develop into the first-team environment.
 His success with developing young talent includes such players as Ryan Tafazolli, who cites Murray as the biggest influence on his career as a young player and credits him with "developing him from a boy to a man".

 Personal life

 Murray's wife, Lyndsey, gave birth to his fourth child in October 2015.
-Former Derby County youth-team teammate Karl Hawley was the best man at his wedding.
+Former Derby County youth team teammate Karl Hawley was the best man at his wedding.